-Role of Parental bonding in development of Personality traits: A cross-sectional study among medical undergraduates of Jammu”
+Role of Parental bonding in development of Personality traits: A cross-sectional study among medical undergraduates of Jammu

 Authors

-• Amani Ab Majeed Sofi GMC Jammu
+• Amani Ab Majeed Sofi Government Medical College Jammu

-• Aamir Rashid GMC Jammu
+• Aamir Rashid Government Medical College Jammu

-• Rashmi Kumari Government Medical College, Jammu https://orcid.org/0000-0002-4987-1742
+• Rashmi Kumari Government Medical College Jammu https://orcid.org/0000-0002-4987-1742

-• Rajiv Kumar Gupta GMC Jammu
+• Rajiv Kumar Gupta Government Medical College Jammu

-• Hemaal Koul GMC Jammu
+• Hemaal Koul Government Medical College Jammu

 Keywords:

-Personality traits, Parental Bonding Instrument
+Personality Traits, Parental Bonding Instrument,, Medical Students

 Abstract